Best Employee Engagement Software - November 2019

 We wrote a bit about cross functional buying committees.
 They really are really important in our opinion when buying this type of software.

-But, there are some huge benefits to having this committee.
+There are some huge benefits to having this committee.
 First off, getting budget for your initiative is so much easier.
 You now have leaders from marketing, sales, engineering, etc on your side when you go to the CFO to get money.
 They can help you pitch, and throw their weight behind the initiative.

 You also have the help of every organization during implementation.
-This is especially useful when rolling out a tool like performance management where individuals need to be bought into the initiative across all different functions.
+This is especially useful when rolling out a tool like employee engagement where individuals need to be bought into the initiative across all different functions.
 Having the person from your engineering team who’s on the committee tell their team why they need to use a solution can resonate a lot more than someone from outside of the organization doing the same.

-The Business Case Behind Performance Management Software
+The Business Case Behind Employee Engagement Software

 Employee engagement software allows companies to have a better understanding of the health of their organization.
 These solutions given People and HR teams more insights into what is working, and what needs to be fixed.